 But alas, when we got there we were not able to spot any Anello stores and boutiques in the big malls – like Sky Tree’s Solamachi, Esetan, and Diversity Tokyo.

 I tried googling for info on where to buy Anello bags in Tokyo.
 Browsing thru various comments on Trip Advisor, Agoda reviews, blog posts, etc was no good lead.
 It’s puzzling since it is easy to spot someone carrying one of these bags in the airport, subway, around tourist spots, etc. but we couldn’t find a store selling Anello hand bags, backpacks, pouches, etc. I was stumped.
 Where exactly in Tokyo did they get the bags in the first place?

-The day before our designated ‘pasalubong shopping in Tokyo’ day, I chatted with a good friend, Rammel, who is a long-time resident of Tokyo, together with his family.
+The day before our designated ‘pasalubong shopping in Tokyo’ day, I chatted with a good friend, Rammel, who, together with his family, is a long-time resident of Tokyo.
 He recommended Japanese food to try and pasalubong spots, and would you know, out of the blue, he said if you want to buy Anello bags, get them at Ameyoko, it’s the cheapest there.

 Right on!!!
 Perfect!!!
 Thank you, mel!!!
 Hahaha 😊

 Rammel quips after my gushing … ‘Daan pa ko!’ (‘Just as I thought!’).
 Yep, Anello is popular among pinoys as Japan pasalubong and personal souvenirs.
 Am definitely excited!!!
 Lol.